Oneo64/Starlattice/LocationsAndOrganisations/KagalarianEmpire.md

 Squads are groups of 4 soldiers, consisting of one leader and three infantrymen.
 Each squad within the squadron plans its own miniature mission to work towards the squadron's main mission.

 For a quick explanation of the military ranks:
-- Army infantry are soldiers under a squad leader.
+- **Army infantry** are soldiers under a squad leader.
-- Army leaders are soldiers who lead a squad.
+- **Army leaders** are soldiers who lead a squad.
 There is no squadron leader rank (it's often the army general), so squad leaders must coordinate their moves.
-- Army generals stay in military bases or established military outposts.
+- **Army commanders & high commanders** stay in military bases or established military outposts.
 They oversee the military base and the battle they are fighting, and report to higher ranks.
+Each military base has three commanders: war operator (handles strategy), intelligence officer (handles recon), and supervisor (handles discipline).
+The war operator is the high commander, and some decisions require their approval.
 They are the non-combative army rank who are closest to any combat.
-- Army commanders stay in military bases or their planet's military headquarters.
-They do upper-level strategy alongside their high commander.
-- Army high commanders stay in military bases or their planet's military headquarters.
-They are assigned to a planet and their legion, and their job is to handle that part of the army.
-They are the highest-ranking officers in the Kagalarian army.
+- **Army generals & high generals** stay in military bases or their planet's military headquarters.
+They are assigned to a planet and legion, and their job is to handle that part of the army.
+They do upper-level strategy with the emperor whenever their legion is being sent to war.
-- Navy commanders stay in their planet's military headquarters or on their battleship.
+- **Navy generals** stay in their planet's military headquarters or on their battleship.
 They take the head roles of local branches, such as security, engineering, navigation, etc.
-- Navy high commanders stay in their planet's military headquarters or on their battleship.
+- **Navy high generals** stay in their planet's military headquarters or on their battleship.
 They act as the "army general" of their fleet and the captain of their battleship, and are the highest-ranking officers in the Kagalarian navy.

 In the space navy, a battle fleet usually consists of one siege battleship, flanked by 12 destroyers.
 An invasion fleet usually consists of one carrier battleship, flanked by 16 destroyers and 4 carriers.